 Opened in 1993, Lapa Rios Lodge was a pioneer in ecotourism, offering environmentally friendly luxury and an upscale rain forest experience designed to celebrate and preserve the area’s biodiversity.
 Today, Lapa Rios is also a haven from technology, a rare opportunity to unplug, slow down, and fully focus on the wild world around you.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
-At Lapa Rios Lodge, National Geographic guests are treated to a private lunch in the rain forest with a waterfall as your backdrop.
+At Lapa Rios Lodge, National Geographic guests are treated to a private lunch in the rain forest.
 Join a guide for the walk into the forest to a series of waterfalls, learning about the flora and fauna you spot along the way.
-Take a dip in the falls' natural pools, then soak up the jungle ambiance over delectable food and a chilled bottle of wine, served by dedicated waitstaff, and top off the experience with a swim in the waterfall’s natural pool.
+Take a dip in the falls' natural pools, then soak up the jungle ambiance over delectable food and a chilled bottle of wine, served in the treetops by dedicated waitstaff.

 Recognized globally as a model of sustainable tourism, Lapa Rios has helped protect some of Costa Rica’s most valuable biodiversity while bringing new life skills and professional opportunities to the remote communities of the Osa Peninsula.
 Lapa Rios works with Earth Equilibrium, a local nonprofit, to build school classrooms, dining rooms, and playgrounds; provide needed school supplies; and install water pumps and solar panels to supply clean water and electricity in local communities.